yawn156/flatboxP/README.md

-# Flatbox: Low profile hitbox-layout fightstick
+# FlatboxP: Low profile hitbox-layout fightstick

+This fork is for a functional flatbox rev5 build with RGB and OLED.
+As of now the gerber uploaded has a board with working oled, but rgb lightning needs a revision.
+Will update when I have functional build with the features mentioned above.

 This repository contains 3D-printable models, PCB design files and code needed to make an arcade controller that looks like this: